MudarAljundi/LD-30-Flip-World/README.md

 Made in [Flixel library](http://www.flixel.org/) (Action Script 3) using [FlashDevelop IDE](http://www.flashdevelop.org/).
 Sound effects made with [SFXR](http://www.drpetter.se/project_sfxr.html).

+Kindly send me a massage if you have any suggestions, criticisms, or questions for the source code or game!
+I can be reached at:
+Email: mj.mantis1@gmail.com
+Website: mantis1.newgrounds.com

 ### Game Description:
 Use bottomless pits to evade hazards!